GregTechCEu/GregTech-Community-Pack/README.md

 ## Playing

 Go to [Releases](https://github.com/GregTechCEu/GregTech-Community-Pack/releases) and download `client.zip`.
-Drag and drop the archive file into MultiMC or another launcher of your choice.
+~~Drag and drop the archive file into MultiMC or another launcher of your choice.~~ Due to Curseforge API change, you will have to use their launcher, or download most things manually, until a (hopefully) better option shows up.

 ## Building